 A huge range of vintage equipment has been added including some amazing microphones including one of the rarest mics on the planet – a one off AKG ELA M 251( the actual factory calibration microphone from the Telefunken Plant), Neumann Original 1960’s M49, U47 and U87 as well as a host of Vintage Backline and Instruments.

-The friendly, creatively conducive fast workflow DGs vibe continues and the host of new young artists and long standing clients such as The Church and The Hoodoo Gurus coming through the doors is a testament to this iconic landmark studio’s Success Story.
+The friendly, creatively conducive fast workflow DGs vibe continues and the host of new young artists such as Taj Farrant, Little Quirks, Lucy Parle and Winterbourne just to name a few plus long standing clients such as Spy Vs Spy and The Hoodoo Gurus coming through the doors to record new materiel is a testament to this iconic landmark studio’s Success Story.